Masia el altet: The Harvest

 The olive is harvested when it is at the “Pre-Veraison” level of ripeness (the moment when the olive is at its best in terms of aroma and taste) using machines that shake the trunk, with the olives falling into inverted “umbrellas”.

 The harvest is carried out over a short period of time to obtain a product of uniform quality.
 This is followed by immediate and consecutive milling, as the harvest is taken in.
 The harvest is monitored at all times so that the fruit is in impeccable condition.

 Fundamentally, the way to obtain an oil of “Extreme Quality” is to monitor the product throughout all the stages of the process, with constant attention.

-The Extraction

-The extraction of the oil is carried out with high-technology machinery using a two-phase system at a very low temperature; the perfect way to obtain the best organoleptic and aromatic qualities.

-Short production process thanks to its extraction at a very low temperature, with considerable losses of oil in the marc.

-The net oil production is lower than 12%.

-Strict monitoring of the extraction process is maintained.

-The oil is stored in cellars in stainless steel tanks, in an innocuous, climate-controlled, inert space.